The NewRock Model

 The Hidden Tax on Humanity makes transparent the source of a systemic problem.
 But a problem without a solution remains just a problem.
 NewRock offers a systemic solution to address a consensus mindset that frames perception in such a way that obscures the source of the problem.
 For optimal problem-solving leverage, we focus “upstream” to identify Leverage Points as Places to Intervene in a System

 Those profiled know that the highest point of leverage is the shared mindset.
 Manipulate a mental state and all else flows downstream.
 Today’s globally dominant paradigm frames the problem around finance.
-Money-myopic and transaction-fixated, it’s no wonder we live in a world that feels dumbed-down, disconnected and dangerous—to community, society and our shared habitat.
+Money-myopic and finance-fixated, it’s no wonder we live in a world that feels dumbed-down, disconnected and dangerous—to community, society and our shared habitat.

 The political analogy is clear.
 Those who produced the Trump presidency—for Israel—profiled and targeted the minds of millions of Americans.
 Rather than an election, voters saw their private online data turned against them as a form of information warfare.
-That Facebook-enabled fraud preyed on the trust of its users much like the consensus paradigm preys on our faith in financial signals.
+That Facebook-enabled psy-op preyed on the trust of its users much like the consensus paradigm preys on our faith in financial signals.

 Early adopters will enjoy a competitive advantage by showing how to create social, fiscal and ecological resilience.
 NewRock’s relational approach incentivizes the use of metrics that realign interests such that outcomes benefit community rather than predominantly a well-placed few.
 Thus for example, rather than social media monetizing user attention spans for the financial benefit of a few, that liquidity can service hybrid bonds that support pay-it-forward education and vocational training and offer access to affordable and renewable micro-grid energy.